SimonTrux/MBPtoFedora/Readme.md

 ## OK : sleep (very slow wake problem) fixed now after doing some strange things :
-i removed working the nvidia 470xx driver and installed the up to date xorg-x11-drv-nvidia-power. the reboot.
-DriverKO, back to nouveau. but before rebook I copied service, script and binaries installed by the 535 driver (see nvidia folder besides) then removed the 535 driver and reinstalled the 470, gpu working again.
+i removed working the nvidia 470xx driver and installed the up to date xorg-x11-drv-nvidia-power. then rebooted.
+DriverKO, nvidia-fallback.service make the "nouveau" kernel module load.

+Then I copied services (nvidia-suspend / hibernate / resume), script and binaries installed by the 535 driver (see nvidia folder besides) before removing the 535 driver and reinstalled the 470, rebooted and gpu working again.

-then, I copied all service files in /usr/lib/systemd/system, and scrip and binary in /use/bin and before doing a systemctl daemon-reload and enable new services, I wanted to ensure the sleep still doesnt work (well the 4 min to awake problem) and miracle... close lid : 5 sec to sleep : ok like befofe open lid : 2 seconds to awake !!,
+Then, I copied all service files in /usr/lib/systemd/system, and scrip and binary in /use/bin and before doing a systemctl daemon-reload and enable new services, I wanted to ensure the sleep still doesnt work (well the 4 min to awake problem) and miracle... close lid : 5 sec to sleep : ok like befofe open lid : 2 seconds to awake !!,